HanWenfang/syncless/trunk/README.txt

 -- Tue Feb  9 19:02:52 CET 2010
 -- Mon Apr 19 02:54:24 CEST 2010

-Syncless is an experimental, lightweight, non-blocking (asynchronous) client and server socket network communication library for Stackless Python 2.6 (and also for regular Python with greenlet).
-For high speed, Syncless uses libev (and libevent), and parts of Syncless' code is implemented in C (Pyrex).
-Thus Syncless can be faster than many other non-blocking Python communication libraries.
+Syncless is a non-blocking (asynchronous) concurrent client and server socket network communication library for Stackless Python 2.6 (and also for regular Python with greenlet).
+For high speed, Syncless uses libev (and libevent) for event notification, and parts of Syncless' code is implemented in Pyrex/Cython and C. This alone makes Syncless faster than many of its non-blocking network libraries for Python.
 Syncless contains an asynchronous DNS resolver (using evdns) and a HTTP server capable of serving WSGI applications.
-Syncless aims to be a coroutine-based alternative of event-driven networking engines (such as Twisted and FriendFeed's Tornado), and it's a competitor of gevent, pyevent, python-libevent, Eventlet and Concurrence.
+Syncless aims to be a coroutine-based alternative of event-driven networking engines (such as Twisted, asyncore, pyevent, python-libevent and FriendFeed's Tornado), and it's a competitor of gevent, Eventlet and Concurrence.

 Features
 ~~~~~~~~